- Education and Science»

 Always pan in several different locations within the specified area. if gold is found, then the whole area should be prospected.

 Sluicing is a quicker and easier alternative to simply panning for gold.
-The sluice machine will also sift through much more material than panning.
+The sluice machine will also sift through much more material than panning in a shorter space of time.

 A simple and portable sluice machine can be placed on the river bed and all the material to be sluiced can be placed in the top.
 The river water will wash the sediment over the filters and collect any gold in the mats.